mbellitti/wikiart-classifier/README.md

 # Network Architecture

-We are dealing with image data, so we will heavily use Convolutional Neural Network, but the detailed network architecture has not been defined yet.

-# Timeline

-There is not an official deadline yet.
-The official end of Finals is on 2018-21-12.
+We use Deep Neural Network to classify images.
+Specifically, our network is Convolutional Neural Network, whose first layer is a pre-trained layer (VGG16) followed by dense sets and at the end a softmax classifier.